Battery-powered e-bikes and e-scooters now permitted on RTD

 - Take a seat after securing your bike.
 Please keep the doors, aisles and emergency exits clear at all times.

-Discover how easy it is to take your bike along for the ride.
-All buses are equipped with bike racks on the front of the bus, except for the 16th Street Free MallRide and Free MetroRide.
-Our easy-to-use bike racks can hold two bikes and are available on a first-come, first-served basis.
-Our bike racks can hold adult and child bikes and can accommodate tires up to 2.35 inches in width.
+Bikes are not allowed inside RTD buses at any time.
+All buses are equipped with bike racks on the front of the bus, except for the 16th Street Free MallRide.
+Our easy-to-use bike racks can hold two bicycles, battery-powered e-bikes, or e-scooters.
+Our bike racks can hold adult and child bikes and can accommodate bikes up to 55 lbs with tires up to 2.3 inches in width.
 RTD is not responsible for lost or stolen bikes or damage to bikes due to improper loading.

 How to Use Bus Bike Racks

-- Signal bus operator to let him or her know you want to load your bike.
+- Signal bus operator to let them know you have a bike to load.

 - Release the rack by squeezing the center handle and slowly lower it down.